Skip to Content

 1. Ards Forest Park (15-minute drive)

-Just 9km around the bay, the Ards Forest Park is an incredibly beautiful place to stretch your legs and soak up some natural beauty.
-With incredible views of the coast, woodland walking trails, rivers, lakes and even megalithic tombs, it’s one of the best parks to visit in Donegal.
-Set across 1000 acres, there’s plenty of trails to choose from, from easy 90-minute wanders up to longer 13km forest hikes.
+Just 9km around the bay, Ards Forest Park is an beautiful place to stretch your legs and soak up some natural beauty.
+With incredible views of the coast, woodland walking trails, rivers, lakes and even megalithic tombs, it’s home to countless walking trails.

 Just further south of Muckish Mountain, you can try your hand at climbing to the top of Mount Errigal.
-The 751-metre high peak is the tallest mountain in County Donegal and a very popular hike.
-The climb up is rewarded with panoramic views of the mountains, and even all the way to the coast on a clear day.
+The 751-metre high peak is the tallest mountain in County Donegal and there are panoramic views from its summit.

-Just a 10-minute drive south of the castle, a visit to Glenveagh National Park is a must when exploring Donegal.
+Just a 10-minute drive south of the castle, a visit to Glenveagh National Park.
 The remote and rugged park features beautiful mountains, lakes, waterfalls, oak trees and a variety of animals.
-There’s plenty to do in the park area, including scenic drives and spectacular hikes.

 FAQs about visiting Doe Castle